 TABLE OF CONTENTS

 Federal legalization of weed has never been closer.
-Cannabis prohibition has been the norm for decades, but more than half of U.S. states have passed medical marijuana laws and several have passed adult-use cannabis laws.
+Cannabis prohibition has been the norm for decades, but majority of U.S. states have passed medical marijuana laws and almost half have passed adult-use cannabis laws.

 Cannabis laws are changing fast.
 Our federal cannabis legalization guide gives you a snapshot into the current state of the U.S. cannabis market and gives you an insight into what the future holds for the industry.